Due to the impacts of the Coronavirus (COVID-19), the EDPA Designer Certification

 See Trent Oliver's work with Blue Telescope

-Katina Zipay is the Creative Director at Classic Exhibits Inc with 13 years of experience
+Katina Zipay is the Creative Director at Classic Exhibits Inc working as an Exhibit

-as an Exhibit Designer, and she was among the first students to graduate with an MA
+Designer since 2007, and was among the first students to graduate with an MA in Exhibition

 Her passion for education and connecting people with the resources they need to grow